-Each adult passenger can take baggage weighing no more than 44 pounds (20kg) for free and the total length of the baggage's width, length and height should be within 63 inches (160cm).
+Each adult passenger can take baggage weighing no more than 44 pounds (20kg) for free and the total length of the baggage's width, length and height should be within 51 inches (130cm) on bullet trains and 63 inches (160cm) on high speed types.
 For excess baggage, one can use consignment service.
 But in reality most baggage can be taken into carriages as it is seldom weighed or measured during the boarding process, unless they are extremely large or heavy.

 |Left Luggage Office|

 The luggage can be put on the luggage racks above the seats on two sides of the carriage or under the lower berth or table.
 The luggage rack of G/D/C trains is too small for luggage in large or super sizes.
 There are special closets for large luggage at one end or last/first row of each carriage, but the space is limited and suitcases are piled one on another.
 Therefore, you’d better check in early and find a place for your suitcase, and take care of the fragile items.

 Most stations have left luggage offices or luggage lockers, where passengers can leave their luggage for a charge based on the luggage size and storage time.

 In some big cities, like Beijing and Shanghai, English is used while in some small cities, only Chinese is available!

 These are generally in Chinese only, while those in English may also be available on bullet trains.
 It is suggested you remember your arrival time so that you do not miss your stop, especially when you get off at an intermediate station.